Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

     # Algorithm X Step 4 - Details:
     #
-    # The select method updates Matrix A when a row is selected as part of a solution path.
+    # The select method updates the matrix when a row is selected as part of a solution.
     # Other rows that satisfy overlapping requirements need to be deleted and in the end,
-    # all columns satisfied by the selected row get removed from Matrix A.
+    # all columns satisfied by the selected row get removed from the matrix.
-    def select(self, node=None, title=None):
+    def select(self, node):

-        if node:
         node.select()
         self.solution.append(node.row_header.title)
         self._process_row_selection(node.row_header.title)

-        # This is currently never used.
-I have some thoughts about what might be possible
-        # if a row could be selected by title as compared to being selected by none.
-        if title:
-            pass

     # Algorithm X Step 4 - Clean Up: